IBM Cloud Docs

 • A Date/Time field contains a specifically-formatted date and time string.

-• A CRN field contains a Cloud Resource Name.
+• A CRN field contains a Cloud Resource Name as a string.

 • An Enumeration field contains one of a predefined set of lower snake case strings.

-• A Model field contains a nested object.
+• A Model field contains a nested object with a predefined structure, whose property names are known in advance.
 This object must be an instance of a specific model; the field's definition must specify this model.

 • An Array field contains an array which itself contains zero or more values.
 Each value must conform to a specific type (excluding the Array type itself); the field's definition must specify this type.